 This statistical profile of the foreign-born population is based on Pew Hispanic Center tabulations of the Census Bureau’s 2006 American Community Survey (ACS).
 The ACS is the largest household survey in the United States, with a sample of about 3 million addresses.
 It covers virtually the same topics as those in the long form of the decennial census.
 The ACS is designed to provide estimates of the size and characteristics of the resident population, which includes persons living in households and, for the first time, persons living in group quarters.

 Browse the Tables

-Explore a statistical profile of the foreign-born population at mid-decade.
+Explore a statistical profile of the foreign-born population.

 The specific data sources for this statistical profile are the 1% sample of the 2006 ACS Integrated Public Use Microdata Series (IPUMS) and the 5% sample of the 2000 Census IPUMS provided by the University of Minnesota.1 The IPUMS assigns uniform codes, to the extent possible, to data collected by the decennial census and the ACS from 1850 to 2006.
 Due to differences in the way in which the IPUMS and Census Bureau adjust income data and assign poverty status, data provided in Tables 24 – 31 might differ from data on these variables that are provided by the Census Bureau.
 For more information about the IPUMS, including variable definition and sampling error, please visit http://usa.ipums.org/usa/design.shtml.
 To learn more about the sampling strategy and associated error of the 2000 Census or the 2006 American Community Survey, please refer to Chapter 8 of Summary File 3: 2000 at http://www.census.gov/prod/cen2000/doc/sf3.pdf and http://www.census.gov/acs/www/Downloads/ACS/accuracy2006.pdf, respectively.